Fine Tune Dial:

 4. Inflate the negative chamber(just keep on pumping with closed FTD) about 5 bar more then overall pressure

 6. Perfect - let the fine tune dial in this position (closed) and unmount the pump

 7. Go and ride

 Why is the piston rod that thin ?

-like you can see this shock is not built like a usual air shock.
-It is a series instead of parallel connection of airspring and damping.
+Like you can see this shock is not built like an usual air shock.
+It is a series instead of parallel circuit of airspring and damping.
 This leeds to a little bit different look.
 This technique was sooner develeped from Denk Engineering for Scott bikes and later on for Cannondale Bikes.
 They have been ahead of time.

 In my case, the bigger the piston rod the smaller the surface of the negative chamber.
 And for equal forces from positive and negative chamber you need more pressure in the negative chamber due to the smaller surface.
 The bigger the piston rod would be, the higher the pressure in the negative chamber compared to the positive chamber.